moleculerjs/site/source/docs/0.13/networking.md

 ```

 {% note info Serviceless node %}
 Please note, you don't need to list all remote nodes.
 It's enough at least one node which is online.
-For example, you can create a "serviceless" gossiper node, which does nothing, just shares other remote nodes addresses by gossip messages.
+For example, create a "serviceless" gossiper node, which does nothing, just shares other remote nodes addresses by gossip messages.
 So all nodes need to know only the gossiper node address to be able to communicate with all other nodes.
 {% endnote %}

 ### NATS Transporter